 Every Sunday we receive an offering after the sermon.
 Simply fill out the information on the envelope found in your bulletin and drop it in the basket as it is passed.

-Online giving at VCC is an easy and powerful tool to financially support the church through credit cards or e-checks.
+Online giving at Mosaic is an easy and powerful tool to financially support the church through credit cards or e-checks.
 Online giving is free and secure, managed by our church database, Fellowship One.
 With online giving you can give one-time gifts or set up recurring donations, depending on your giving preferences.

 Keeping Track of Gifts

-VCC sends out electronic giving statements every quarter, as well as at the end of the year to help you keep track of your giving.
-You can also use our online giving portal to keep track of your donations to VCC, including cash and checks.
+Mosaic sends out electronic giving statements every quarter, as well as at the end of the year to help you keep track of your giving.
+You can also use our online giving portal to keep track of your donations to Mosaic, including cash and checks.
 Even if you do not choose to give online, you can use the portal to create an account that will allow you to monitor your paper donations.